The Cost Of Waiting For The Market

 Believing that the ‘right’ buyer and offer will eventually appear

 Those sellers opting for such an approach may be thinking, ‘I’m not desperate, I can wait for the right price’, as a reason to keep their property priced above the market value indefinitely.
-They may have a certain price in mind that they want to achieve and see no reason to consider a lower figure.
-Those sellers are essentially waiting for the market to catch up to their asking price.
+They may have a certain price in mind that they want to achieve and see no reason to accept nor consider a lower figure.
+Those sellers are essentially waiting for the market to catch up to their overly ambitious asking price.

 As stated in the previous section - time is an ally of the buyer and an enemy of the seller!

 Factors that influence the seller (e.g. the seller’s financial commitments, gut feeling of the value, or sentimental value etc) to determine an asking price that’s above the market value rarely succeed in selling for that price.
-Only factors that are relevant to the buyers, in particular, the comparables, and the value that they get out of the property, can realistically be reflected in the asking price, as they can be supported by clear and attainable evidence.
+Only factors that are relevant to the buyers, in particular, the comparables, and the value that they get out of the property, can realistically be reflected in the asking price, as those factors can be supported by clear and attainable evidence.

 What is the cost of waiting for the market?